-We the students of Helston Community College agree to work together to stop bullying at our school.
+I, a student of Helston Community College agree to work together with other students to stop bullying at our school.

 Bullying is defined as intentionally aggressive behaviour that can take many forms (verbal, physical, social/relational/emotional, or cyber bullying- or any combination of these); it involves an imbalance of power, and is often repeated over a period of time.
 The bullying can consist of one child bullying another, a group of children ganging up against one lone child, or one group of kids targeting another group.